tylerharter/cs320/s20/p6/README.md

 Look at the metrics for evaluating regressions here: https://scikit-learn.org/stable/modules/model_evaluation.html

-Then use the `explained_variance_score`, giving a tuple of size two, with the regression's scores on train and test respectively.
+Then use the a`explained_variance_score`, giving a tuple of size two, with the regression's scores on train and test respectively.

 Expected: `(0.0009184071670116367, 0.001087944356748527)`